stanfordpython/python-labs/lab4-fp.md

 For each of the following scenarios, discuss whether it would be more appropriate to use a generator expression or a list comprehension:

 1. Searching for a given entity in the entries of a 1TB database.
-2. Calculate cheap airfare using journey-to-destination flight information.
+2. Calculate cheap airfare using lots of journey-to-destination flight information.
 3. Finding the first palindromic Fibonacci number greater than 1,000,000.
 4. Determine all multi-word anagrams of user-supplied 1000-character-or-more strings (very expensive to do).
 5. Generate a list of names of Stanford students whose SUNet ID numbers are less than 5000000.